oboroc/oboroc.github.io/_posts/2020-06-09-thinkpad-bios-password-reset.md

 possibly due to mixing up pins between 8 and 14 pin EEPROM variants.
 The mistake was probably cemented by the fact that shorting SCL and SDA does work on some models.

-*Step 4:* Boot the machine.
+**Step 4** Boot the machine.
 Upon the 'ThinkPad' logo boot screen appearing, immediately short the pins and press the appropriate key to enter the BIOS (F1 on most models).
 The BIOS may take longer to appear than normal, and the machine will throw one or more errors; that's expected.
 It may also ask you to press F1 again (do so).
 Keep the pins shorted until you're in the BIOS screen, then release the short.

-*Step 5:* Navigate to the BIOS 'Security' menu, then arrow down to the 'Supervisor password' selection, which should currently read 'Enabled'.
+**Step 5** Navigate to the BIOS 'Security' menu, then arrow down to the 'Supervisor password' selection, which should currently read 'Enabled'.

-*Step 6:* Short the pins again.
+**Step 6** Short the pins again.
 While holding the short, press Enter to select the Supervisor password entry, then release the short.
 It should not ask for the old password, only to enter a new password twice.
 After releasing the short, press Enter twice to disable the password.

-*Step 7:* Press F10 to save and exit.
+**Step 7** Press F10 to save and exit.

-*Step 8:* Before reassembling or desoldering any temporary wires, reboot and test that you can enter the BIOS without any password.
+**Step 8** Before reassembling or desoldering any temporary wires, reboot and test that you can enter the BIOS without any password.

 Done!